techlib/celus/docs/user.rst

 *master organization member*
-  one or more organizations may be assigned the `master status` in `Celus` which means that the users from this organization are allowed to perform some actions for the whole consortium.
+  one or more organizations may be assigned the `master status` in `CELUS` which means that the users from this organization are allowed to perform some actions for the whole consortium.
   Users from the master organization may view data for all organizations - not only those explicitly assigned.
 They can also perform all administrative tasks similarly to `organization admins`